GondorCallsForAid/GondorCallsForAid.github.io/README.md

-# About me and small game
+# About me and small gimmick
-Code for website showing my background with a small fun game.
+Code for website showing my background with a small gimmick.